open-policy-agent/opa/docs/content/policy-performance.md

 130MB of RAM while 100,000 rules implementing the same policy (but with 10x more tuples to check) consumes approximately 1.1GB of RAM.

+## Optimization Levels

+The `--optimize` (or `-O`) flag on the `opa build` command controls how bundles are optimized.

+> Optimization applies partial evaluation to precompute _known_ values in the policy.
+The goal of partial evaluation is to convert non-linear-time policies into linear-time policies.

+By specifying the `--optimize` flag, users can control how much time and resources are spent attempting to optimize the bundle.
+Generally, higher optimization levels require more time and resources.
+Currently, OPA supports three optimization levels.
+The exact optimizations applied in each level may change over time.

+### -O=0 (default)

+By default optimizations are disabled.

+### -O=1 (recommended)

+Policies are partially evaluated.
+Rules that do not depend on unknowns are evaluated and the virtual documents they produce are inlined into call sites.
+If a virtual virtual is required at evaluation time (e.g., because it is targetted by a `with` statement), then it will not be inlined.

+Rules that DO NOT depend on unknowns are also partially evaluated however the virtual documents they produce ARE NOT inlined into call sites.
+The output policy should be structurally similar to the input policy.

+### -O=2 (aggressive)

+Same as `-O=1` except virtual documents produced by rules that depend on unknowns may be inlined into call sites.
+In addition, more aggressive inlining is applied within rules.
+This includes [copy propagation](https://en.wikipedia.org/wiki/Copy_propagation) and inlining of certain negated statements that would otherwise generate support rules.

 ## Key Takeaways

 For high-performance use cases: